-A student must earn a minimum grade point average of 2.0 to qualify for graduation.
-All students must take the Graduate Record Examination (GRE).
+A student must earn a minimum grade point average of 2.00 to qualify for graduation.
+Students must also have earned a grade of "C" or higher in all Mass Communications courses with no Incompletes showing on the transcript at the time of Graduation Clearance.
+All students must take the Graduate Record Examination (GRE) prior to graduation.